The 12 Basic Truths of Video Editing [u]

-- Time spent planning before you start editing is never wasted.
+- Time spent planning and organizing media before you start editing is never wasted.
 It is especially helpful to design your edit to meet the specs of your deliverable.

 - You will always need more storage.
 Planning an edit based upon the capacity of your storage is like planning a vacation based upon the size of your car’s gas tank.
 Storage is cheap.
 No project ever got smaller during production.